SpiriitLabs/JiraServiceDesk/documentation/webhook.md

 ### Ticket Filtering

-In the ticket filtering section, use the following JQL query to only trigger the webhook for relevant issues: `labels in ('from-client')`
+In the ticket filtering section, use the following JQL query to only trigger the webhook for relevant issues: `labels in user label (ex :'from-client')`

 ### Event Subscription